2020 Academic Calendar

 - Two weeks of online classes begin Feb.
 16, 2021

 - In-person classes are scheduled to begin the week of March 1, 2021

 - Commencement will be held on June 4

 - Classes will be scheduled in 90-minute segments from 7 AM to 8:30 PM EST.

-- Classes will take place Monday through Saturday.
+- In the spring, classes will likely take place Monday through Friday, except for EMBA classes.

-The educational experience will vary both across courses and across sessions within courses.
-It will be a “hybrid” curriculum.
-Broadly speaking, there will be three main instructional modes:
+The educational experience varies both across courses and across sessions within courses.
+Broadly speaking, there are three main instructional modes:

-- In-person: A session that is conducted in person under social distancing protocols, the specifics of which are being refined through classroom experience pilots (see below).
+- In-person: A session that is conducted in person under social distancing protocols.

 Variations on these main teaching modes may also be found, including sessions in which multiple adjacent classrooms will be used and sessions in which the faculty member is remote but the students and co-instructor or teaching assistants are in the classroom.

-Courses will typically be taught in one or another mode and some courses may alternate regularly between modes and any course may need to revert to fully remote in response to changing conditions.
-The course information for the bidding process will provide some guidance as to the mix of teaching modes for a given course.
-Given the need to adapt to unforeseen contingencies, we will all have to be ready to shift our expectations at any time.
+Courses are typically taught in one or another mode and some courses may alternate regularly between modes.
+Courses may need to revert to fully remote in response to changing conditions.
+The course information for the bidding process provides guidance as to the mix of teaching modes for a given course.
 In all cases, we are working hard to support you in your academic work and in adjusting to this new learning environment.